 To make things more concrete, here are some examples:

 • A model identifies physicians who could benefit from additional training.
 The model uses a limited set of specially collected information.
-Model developers create a new model version that utilizes EHR data.
+Model developers create a new model version that utilizes EMR data.
 After implementation, the updated model identifies physicians with better accuracy.
-This is an example of a static model being updated to improve performance over time.
+This improvement is an example of a static model being updated to improve performance over time.

 Transition from Bench-to-Bedside

-Implementation into clinical care requires the model to be connected to systems that can present it with data in real-time.
+Implementation into clinical care requires the model to be connected to systems that can present it with real-time data.
 We refer to these systems as infrastructure.
-Infrastructure are the systems (primarily IT systems) needed to take data recorded as a part of clinical care operations and present it in a format accessible to ML models.
+Infrastructure refers to the systems (primarily IT systems) needed to take data recorded during clinical care operations and present it in a format accessible to ML models.
 This infrastructure determines the availability, format, and content of information.
-Although data may be collected in the same source HIT system (e.g., an EHR system), the data may be passed through a different series of extract, transform, and load (ETL) processes (sometimes referred to as pipelines) depending on the data use target.
+Although data may be collected in the same source HIT system (e.g., an EMR system), the data may be passed through a different series of extract, transform, and load (ETL) processes (sometimes referred to as pipelines) depending on the data use target.

-Once connected into clinical care, ML models need monitoring and updating.
+Once connected to clinical care, ML models need monitoring and updating.
 For example, developers may want to incorporate knowledge about a new biomarker that changes how a disease is diagnosed and managed.
 Model developers may thus consider updating models as a part of their regular maintenance.

 Physician-AI Teams